jenmcquade/rubix-demos/README.md

 ## Objective
-A demonstration playground of CSS animations and object interactions for importing and reviewing three-dimensional React components rendered to the DOM for Web VR.
+- A demonstration playground of CSS animations and object interactions for importing and reviewing three-dimensional React components rendered to the DOM for Web VR
+- An import and viewing tool for 3D HTML5/CSS objects
+- A demonstration of feature management using a Git repository
+- A sampling of transcriptions to cross-platform Mobile Native toolkits using React Native and Angular.
+- A sampling of menu-driven DOM elelement interactions with Social Network APIs.
+- A sampling of keyboard-driven and visually-impaired device targeting interactions

 # To run this app from the included React dev server
 - Install Node with NPM: https://www.npmjs.com/get-npm